-Symptoms: The common symptoms of this type of Meningitis include fever, stiff neck and severe headache.
+The common symptoms of this type of Meningitis include fever, stiff neck and severe headache.
 Patients also develop nausea, rashes and light sensitivity within a few days of getting infected.
-Often, the symptoms are mistaken as flu and hence, private GP practices in London suggest to diagnose patients with such symptoms with utmost care.
+Often, the symptoms are mistaken as flu and hence, Private GP Practices in London suggest to diagnose patients with such symptoms with utmost care.

 Men B vaccine for children: This vaccine is mainly for babies falling in the age groups of 8 weeks, 16 weeks and 1 year.
 It protects your child from meningococcal group B bacteria.
 Considering the high Meningitis B vaccine cost at private clinics in London, you can take your baby to the routine childhood vaccination programme provided by the NHS.
 There, the preventive medication is provided free.

 Such cases are rarely found in the UK these days.
 It is mainly caused by breathing in fungal spores from bird and bat droppings.
 People with weak immune system are at high risk developing the disease.

 High dosage of anti-fungal intravenous medicines are prescribed in such cases.